-The monitoring showed that the deposited particulate was in excess of Fitzroy Engineering's consent limit in three of the twelve gauges collected during the year under review.
-Specifically, the samples collected from gauging locations AIR006401 and AIR006402 exceeded the limit.
+The monitoring showed that the deposited particulate was at or in excess of Fitzroy Engineering's consent limit in seven of the twelve gauges collected during the year under review.
+Specifically, the samples collected from gauging locations AIR006401, AIR006402, and AIR006405 exceeded the limit on both occasions.

-The January survey found that the particulate deposition rate limit was exceeded at two sites, AIR006401 (SE of the blasting shed) and AIR006402 (opposite the loading ramp).
+The January survey found that the particulate deposition rate limit was exceeded at three sites, AIR006401 (SE of the blasting shed), AIR006402 (opposite the loading ramp), and AIR006405 (first gate on SE of site).

-The material collected ranged from clear to light yellow.
-The appearance of the particulate matter collected was consistent with re-suspended yard dust from the surrounding area and vegetation rather than blasting media.
+The appearance of the particulate matter collected was consistent with re-suspended yard dust from the surrounding area rather than blasting media.